leo-project/leofs/docs/admin/system_operations/cluster.md

 # Cluster Operations
 ## Prior Knowledge

-LeoFS provides the operation of a LeoFS' cluster after launching its storage system with the various commands, which is implemented on <a href="https://github.com/leo-project/leofs/blob/master/leofs-adm" target="_blank">leofs-adm</a>, LeoFS CLI for administration.
-LeoFS supports `node addition` and as unique features of LeoFS, `node deletion`, and `node suspension`, `node restart` and `node takeover` are already implemented.
+LeoFS provides the cluster operation features which are implemented on <a href="https://github.com/leo-project/leofs/blob/master/leofs-adm" target="_blank">leofs-adm</a>, LeoFS CLI for administration.
+LeoFS supports `node addition` and `node deletion`, and as unique features of LeoFS, `node suspension`, `node restart` and `node takeover` are already covered.
+Those functions can be used after a LeoFS system is started.

 ## Operations
 ### Add a Node